Preview: Easter basket ideas for babies to give your little sweetie the best Easter ever!

 6- O Ball rattles– If you haven’t heard of O Balls, they are a line of baby toys that have large, flexible holes that make them easy for little hands to grip.
 I have seen these used often by Early Childhood Development Specialist since these toys are great for building motor skills.
 They come in a variety of shapes such as rattles, balls, cars that roll, large balls for floor lay, and even this awesome Activity Arch that attaches to strollers to keep baby busy on the go.
 It might even attach to an Easter basket as a decorative handle!

 7- Books– Building a child’s library is always a great investment.
+(I bet you are already reading bedtime stories to your sweet baby)!
 Give baby the gift of reading by starting them off with some adorable Easter books.
 We have fallen in love with the Llama Llama series in our house.
 The stories are easy for little ones to follow and they rhyme (which makes it fun to guess the last word of the sentence when baby is older!):

 And these two guys are always a baby favorite: